 - The operator has to prevent gatherings of people, especially in relax zones etc.

-- From 23 November concerts and other music, theatre, film or other artistic performances, including circuses and variety shows are allowed, but without the presence of public.
-In practice this means that artists can record or stream their performances.
+- Cultural events (concerts and other music, theatre, film or other artistic performances, including circuses and variety shows) are allowed, but without the presence of public.
+In practice, this means that artists can record or stream their performances.

-- Collective singing of more than 5 people in indoor spaces, except for home, is banned – this applies also to conducting of work or business.
-From 25 November an exception applies to studies or activities in leisure time centres where singing is the core part of the subject (text of the regulation in Czech), choir singing at religious gatherings (with the choir separated from other participants; text of the regulation in Czech), and to cultural productions (complying with given measures, see I/3a/ii of the regulation – in Czech).
+- Collective singing of more than 10 people in indoor spaces, except for home, is banned – this applies also to conducting of work or business.
+An exception applies to kindergartens and secondary or university studies where singing is the core part of the subject (text of the regulation in Czech), choir singing at religious gatherings (with the choir separated from other participants; text of the regulation in Czech), and to cultural productions (complying with given measures, see I/3a/ii of the regulation – in Czech).

 Please check the Ministry of Health’s website to learn whether you need to undergo a quarantine or have a negative COVID-19 test when travelling from abroad – the information is updated on a weekly basis.
 Please check also the conditions for entering the destination country at the relevant country’s embassy.